hack3rs.ca network-security

 Network Security Certifications Roadmap (Learning-First)

-This page teaches how to use certifications as a structured learning roadmap for white-hat network security, not as a shortcut.
-The recommended order below is designed to build real skill: networking fundamentals, security foundations, defensive operations, and then specialization.
+Certifications are useful as a learning roadmap — not as a shortcut.
+The order below builds real skill: networking fundamentals first, then security foundations, then defensive operations, then specialization.
+That order matters.

-Certifications do not make someone a defender by themselves.
-What makes you effective is combining study with packet captures, logs, lab troubleshooting, detection tuning, and clear documentation of what you observed and why it matters.
+A cert doesn't make someone a defender.
+What does: combining study with packet captures, logs, lab troubleshooting, detection tuning, and clear documentation of what you observed and why it matters.

 recommended-order-and-timeline